 Also of interest is that Great Neck has more people living here who work in computers and math than 95% of the places in the US.

 Great Neck is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-Great Neck is an extremely ethnically-diverse village.
+Great Neck is a very ethnically-diverse village.
 The people who call Great Neck home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Great Neck residents report their race to be White, followed by Asian.
-Important ancestries of people in Great Neck include Iranian, Eastern European, Russian, Polish, and Romanian.
+Great Neck also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.25% of the village’s residents.
+Important ancestries of people in Great Neck include Iranian, Eastern European, Russian, Polish, and Italian.

 The most common language spoken in Great Neck is English.
 Other important languages spoken here include Persian and Spanish.